ibolmo/cametrics/docs/report.rst

 Criteria
 ========
-The following defines the criteria evaluation.
+The following defines the evaluation of the criteria.

 API
     If the service provides a HTTP RESTful API (independent of the features the API supports).